Ala Kul Lake Itinerary

 Ala Kul Trek | Start of Ala Kul Trek

-Another option is to take a taxi from Karakol to the start but I am not sure if the taxi goes only to the last marshrutka’s station or to the bridge.
-However it should be possible up to the bridge because we saw some cars parked right before it.
+Another option is to take a taxi from Karakol to the start.
+It should be possible to go all the way to the bridge, as there are cars parked right before it.

 The ideal way to start your Ala Kul trek is by staying overnight in Karakol.
-Here you can prepare for your trip well, get some sleep and leave some of your belongings at your accommodation too.
-Most guesthouses and hotels are accustomed to this, and some even offer lockers for extra security, so you can set off knowing your things are safe and sound.
+Here you can prepare for your trip, get some sleep and leave some of your belongings at your accommodation.
+Most guesthouses and hotels are accustomed to this, and some even offer lockers, so you can set off knowing your things are safe.
 Traveling lighter for the 3 day journey will make your trip better.
-After a trek you can take it back and it should be completely free.

-So if you are interested in where to stay in Karakol – which I highly recommend, Karakol offers a variety of accommodations to suit different preferences and budgets.
-We have selected some top-rated options for you to help guide your choice.
-Here are some tips to help you get oriented.
+So if you are interested in where to stay in Karakol which I highly recommend, here are some tips to help you get oriented.

 Accommodation On Budget